How to Integrate Applications

 Forwarding Files Received in Gmail to Chat Tools

-Automatically forward files received in Gmail to platforms like Slack or Microsoft Teams.
+Automatically forward files received in Gmail to platforms like Slack or Discord.

-Send a Template Email via Gmail from the Lead Details Page
+Send a Template Email via Gmail from the Lead Detail Page

 Send a template email from customer management pages like Salesforce or HubSpot.